METHODS TO PREPARE FOR NEET ENTRANCE EXAMS

 Guys.
 I guess we all know that AIPG is the ” Big daddy of all MDS entrance exams” and I guess there is no necessity in elaborating the importance of this exam..

-AIPG by far is the toughest of the entrances offered for MDS exams… As it checks the DEPTH of our knowledge of the subject… So its not suprising to find AIPG rankers even getting state ranks or topping other examz..
+AIPG by far is the toughest of the entrances offered for MDS exams… As it checks the DEPTH of our knowledge of the subject… So its not surprising to find AIPG rankers even getting state ranks or topping other exams..

 According to me AIPG requires a minimum of 7-8 months of preparation…